Game

 to think or say something in order to help someone be calm and feel less afraid or worried about something

-He reassured me that I would be one of the ones chosen for the project.
+me that I would be one of the ones chosen for the project.

 restricted